Essay

 the model starts from a current state, applies one more local transition, produces the next token, and writes forward the next state.

-Only the second one makes the computational structure fully visible.
+Both stories describe the same system.
+Only the second one makes the computational structure visible.

 Decode as repeated state transition A static diagram describing transformer decode as state in, repeated local work, token output, and state out.
 Decode is a loop, not one event The prefix changes, but the same transition shape is reused at every token step. step state before same decode work visible token state after step 0 state 0 transformer cat state 1 step 1 state 1 transformer sat state 2 step 2 state 2 transformer on state 3 step 3 state 3 transformer the state 4 step 4 state 4 transformer mat state 5 same transition family, reused